etroimcasso/SimpleMailer/README.md

 `ALLOW_LINKS` enables/disables the subscribe/unsubscribe links
 The `MONGO_COLLECTION_NAME_SINGULAR` and `MONGO_EMAIL_KEY` are selectors used to collect data from an existing database collection of Subscribers.
-For example, if you were attaching SimpleMailer to a website that has a MongoDB database of Users with their emails stored in an EmailAddress field, you would use
+For example, if you were attaching SimpleMailer to a website that has a MongoDB collection of Users with their emails stored in an EmailAddress field, you would use

 >MONGO_COLLECTION_NAME_SINGULAR=User
 >MONGO_EMAIL_KEY=EmailAddress